-Working in Data isn’t just about writing SQL and knowing your way around the database.
-Communication skills and knowing how to gather requirements is just as important as being able to use your Technical Skills.
+Working in data isn’t just about writing SQL and knowing your way around the database.
+Communication skills and gathering requirements for projects is just as important as technical skills.

-This post hopes to get you thinking about the right questions to ask when take on a new project.
+This post hopes to get you thinking about the right questions to ask when taking on new projects.

 Your stakeholder may not know what is possible and what data you have at your fingertips already.
 On the other hand, they may have just enough information to be dangerous.
 They may come to you with a request to ‘land this table’ or ‘pull these numbers’.
-Not all data is in the same place, easy to retrieve and the answer may not be in the data in the first place.
+Not all data is in the same place, and easy to retrieve.
+The answer may not even be in the data in the first place.

-before committing to starting a project or pulling data, ask ‘What Are You Trying to Achieve?’
-With this in mind you can use the data to tackle the business problem, rather than just landing a table or pulling a list of figures that may not be what they actually need.
+Before committing to starting a project or pulling data, ask ‘What are you trying to achieve?’
+With this in mind, you can use the data to tackle the business problem.
+As opposed to just landing a table or pulling a list of figures.

 Successful projects have a purpose with a team, manager or end customer in mind.
-This helps keep the team focused on who they are building the report for, and what goal they are working towards.
+This keeps the team focused on who they are building the report for, and what goal they are working towards.

 It would be great to work on projects long term, tweaking every metric and adding reports as they are requested.
 But the reality is that there are many projects from all areas of the business that need attention.

-Confirm with the Stakeholders what the ‘Definition of Done’ is early on.
-Do they want a suite of reports, is one enough for now, do they simply want a number?
-If both the team and the stakeholders have agreed on what success looks like the project is less likely to fall flat.
+Confirm with the stakeholders what the ‘definition of done’ is early on.
+Do they want a suite of reports, is one enough, do they simply want a number?
+If the team and the stakeholders have agreed on what success looks like the project is less likely to fall flat.

-Once the initial scoping session is complete it is important to confirm what has been agreed to, and what will be parked for now.
+Once the initial scoping session is complete it is important to confirm what has been agreed to.
 This will help down the track with inevitable scope creep.

-Email the stakeholder and any other relevant people as soon as the scoping session is complete and summarise what has been discussed and agreed.
+Email the stakeholder as soon as the scoping session is complete and summarise what has been discussed and agreed.

-Hold regular meetings where you show the Stakeholder what you have done, what blockers you are faced with and what’s next.
-This is not only a great way to keep everyone updated with progress, but means you can get feedback early.
+Hold regular meetings where you show what you have done, what blockers you are faced with and what’s next.
+This is not only a great way to keep everyone updated with progress but means you can get feedback early.

-Even if you are not a Project Manager, keep these things in mind the next time you are on a Project.
-Keeping lines of communication open, making it clear what can’t be done and getting stakeholder buy in make the whole process much smoother.
+Even if you are not a Project Manager, keep these things in mind on your next project.
+Keeping lines of communication open, making it clear what can’t be done and getting buy-in makes the process much smoother.